How to write a cover letter

 - Discover how to get a job.

-- Read our interview tips.
+- Take a look at our interview tips.